-4. Skin tag removal can be done at home with scissors or with an over-the-counter remedy, or in a clinic by a medical professional.
+4. Skin tag removal can be done at home with scissors or over-the-counter remedies or in a clinic by a medical professional.

-5. Infection is a real risk if skin tags are poorly removed.
+5. Infection is a real risk of skin tags are poorly removed.

 6. When cutting away skin tags at home, sharp scissors or blades are needed, and sterilization is necessary.

-7. The area around the tag should be numbed and sterilized before cutting; pulling the skin tag away from the body allows for a clean cut.
+7. The tag area should be numbed and sterilized before cutting; pulling the skin tag away from the body allows for a clean cut.

 8. If the wound bleeds, it is necessary to cover it with a band-aid after applying antiseptic cream.

-9. Home removal with a blade is not the most recommended treatment method, especially if you have doubts as to whether the growth is actually a skin tag.
+9. Home removal with a blade is not the most recommended treatment method, especially if you doubt whether the growth is actually a skin tag.

 10. Scarring is always a risk but can be minimized by a clean and efficient removal; larger tags are more likely to scar on removal than small ones.